-Course title & Code Credits eligibility criteria Pre-requisite course of the Lecture Tutorial Practic al/ Practic e Security Analysis and Portfolio Management (DSE 7) 4 3 1 0 Class XII Basics of Management Statistics Financial and
+Course title & Code Credits eligibility Pre-requisite criteria course of the Lecture Tutorial Practic al/ Practic e Security Analysis and Portfolio Management (DSE 7) 4 3 1 0 Class XII Basics c Managemen Statistics Financial and

 - To provide a conceptual framework for analysis from an investor's perspective of maximizing return on investment - To provide a sound theoretical base with examples and references related to the Indian financial system. - To emphasize on understanding of the forces that influence the risk and return of financial assets and related models and theories.